Trials of Selahattin Demirtaş: Insulting the President

 In March 2021, he was sentenced to 3 years and 6 months imprisonment for insulting the president for having said Recep Tayyip Erdogan “fluttered from corridor to corridor” attempting to get a picture with Vladimir Putin.
 The conviction came about a week after the HDP was indicted and threatened with a closure case.

 Threatening an official

 In May 2021, he was sentenced to 2 years and 6 months for threatening a counter terrorism official, Chief Prosecutor in Ankara Yüksel Kocaman.
 Demirtaş was accused of having said “I won’t let anyone get away with this, [we will] hold [him] to account.”
 The prosecution assumed he was alleging to a criminal organization but Demirtas answered that a court of law was meant.
 The next year on the 25 April, a court of appeals overturned the verdict.

 Ahmet Davutoglu trial

 In January 2022, Demirtas was sentenced to over 11 months imprisonment for having insulted the then prime minister Ahmet Davutoğlu during a rally in Mersin in 2016.
-In his defense he allegued that his critisim of Government officials should be seen within the freedom of thought.
+In his defense he argued that his criticism of government officials should be seen within the freedom of thought.